Ampelion/Ampelion/README.md

 Why would a biologist?

-At ViaCyte I grew human embryonic stem cells into insulin-producing tissue for a first-in-human Type 1 diabetes therapy.
+At ViaCyte I grew human embryonic stem cells into insulin-producing tissue for a first-in-human Type 1 Diabetes therapy.
 Pluripotent cells become anything.
 Including, if you get it wrong, a teratoma in your patient.
 My job was to prove that would not happen with our cells.

 That meant finding a few stray undifferentiated cells in a million, across thousands of histology slides, reliably enough that the FDA would let us put the product into people.
 Needle in a haystack.
 So I built a magnet: a random-forest classifier on histological features, hardened by deliberately feeding it adversarial inputs until it stopped failing on the cases that mattered.
 I had to demonstrate an acceptable limit of detection, controls that held within and across runs, and correct calls under adversarial data.
 We got clearance and ran that assay and its descendants on every clinical lot for a decade.